codito/xmf/CONVENTIONS.md

 ### Design

-- You must respect DRY, SOLID and similar clean code practices.
+- You must respect DRY, SOLID, and similar clean code practices.
 - Do not introduce unnecessary dependencies.
 - Code must be correct and performant.
 - Remember you're pairing with another senior dev, ask when you're in doubt.